chananele/parm/docs/API.md

 }
 ```

-Nested patterns are commonly used in conjunction with *coalesced code
+Nested patterns are commonly used in conjunction with
-patterns*, such as:
+*code multi-patterns*, such as:
 * `match_all(pat)` - Given a pattern (possibly nested), attempts to match
   all cursors at the current line with the given pattern.
   If even a single cursor does not match, the entire match fails.